 Previous program experiences allow staff to identify and replicate successes in promotion of CDBG and HOME grant goals and objectives.
-Accordingly, the following program accomplishments for the most recently completed five year Consolidated Plan period (2010-14 CP) have provided guidance to Council and staff in choosing goals and projects found in this plan.
+Accordingly, the following program accomplishments for the most recently completed five year Consolidated Plan period (2010-14 CP) have provided guidance to Council and staff in choosing goals and projects found in the current Consolidated Plan.